-Margaret Kuzmicz, Director of Technology at Carroll School, wanted technology that inspired students to learn, not discouraged them.
-Unfortunately, the Windows devices the school had at the time were clunky, slow, and difficult for students to use.
-Further, their common technical issues made them hard for the IT team to maintain.
-“Managing a Windows environment had many challenges, to the point where I needed to hire temps in order to get the devices ready each year,” says Kuzmicz.
+Margaret Kuzmicz, Director of Technology at Carroll School, wanted technology that inspired, not discouraged, students to learn.
+Unfortunately, the Windows devices that the school had at the time were clunky, slow and difficult for students to use.
+Furthermore, their common technical issues made them hard for the IT team to maintain.
+'Managing a Windows environment had many challenges, to the point where I needed to hire temps in order to get the devices ready each year,' says Kuzmicz.
 Since many students with language-based disabilities struggle with traditional reading and writing strategies, Carroll School wanted to provide intuitive technology that would help their students excel in the classroom.
-In thinking of a better solution for their students, the school realized that touchscreen devices would be easier for all to use, especially for their youngest students.
+When thinking of a better solution for their students, the school management realised that touchscreen devices would be easier for all to use, especially for their youngest students.